Addie Model

 ADDIE Explanation

-Here are three unique examples of its application.
+Here are three examples of its unique application.

-Embracing the ADDIE model in your institution can be a transformative step towards creating more effective and engaging learning experiences.
+Adopting the ADDIE model in your institution can be a transformative step towards creating more effective and engaging learning experiences.

 Addie as an instructional design model